 Young Interpreters Program

-Young Interpreters are children who come to Upper Canada Village for two consecutive long weekends in the July and August sessions and three weekends for the September session (6 days total).
-They help portray life in the 1860s, and learn about the skills and techniques involved in being an historical interpreter.
+Young Interpreters are children who come to Upper Canada Village and help portray life in the 1860s.
+They learn about the skills and techniques involved in being a historical interpreter.

 Eligibility and Notification of Acceptance

 Participation is limited to a maximum of 12 children per session.
 All criteria being met, applicants are assigned on a first-come, first-serve basis.
-Successful applicants will be notified at the beginning of May 2016.
-Remaining spaces will be filled up to the first day of each session.
+Successful applicants will be notified at the beginning of April 2020.
+The remaining spaces will be filled up to the first day of each session.

-The program cost is $225.00 (plus tax).
+The program cost is $250.00 (plus tax) per participant.
 This fee is due when you are accepted and is non-refundable.